calculix/ccx_prool/README.md

 cygwin1.dll

-Use native libarpack in Centos Linux/32 bit (or other Linuxes)
+Use native Linux libarpack (recommended for 32 bit Linuses)
 --------------------------------------------------------------

+for Centos:

 yum install arpack-devel

 yum install lapack-devel

 yum install blas-devel

+(or 'apt-get install libarpack2-dev' in Debian)

 and use Makefile.arpack